mkpjapan/mkpjapan.github.io/README.md

 2. Change the string inside of _data in the yml file you found it in
 3. run the site locally and see the string change.

+### Excluding a file from the site
+1. If you have something in static/ just move it into static/exclude.
+These are assets that are not used in the site, but could be used in the future.

 ## Beware

 Jekyll sites are essentially just frontend code which means the user will download nearly all assets of the site itself.
 Everything